YT-Ropobro/maybe-xbox-stealth-server/README.md

 # maybe xbox stealth server
- if u want to help dm here or sidcord YT_Ropobro#0191
+ if u want to help dm here or discord YT_Ropobro#0191